Fabiano Flora

-Fabiano José Costa Flora, also known as simply Fabiano Flora, is a Portuguese football manager.
-He is the current manager of Saudi Arabian club Al-Sahel.
+Fabiano José Costa Flora is a Portuguese football coach.

+Career

-Originally assistant coach, he superseded Stefan Hansson as Zayar Shwe Myay manager and lead them to a sixth-place finish, exceeding expectations.
+Originally an assistant coach, he superseded Stefan Hansson as Zayar Shwe Myay manager, and led them to a sixth-place finish.
 Zayar Shwe Myay asked him to not give up his manager role and to stay at the club.

 In June 2016, his club were in second place of the 2016 Myanmar National League for a short period.

 In the spring of 2022, he managed Latvian club Spartaks Jūrmala.
 On 18 July 2022, Flora was appointed as manager Saudi Arabian club Al-Sahel.

+On 1 September 2023, Flora was appointed as manager of Al-Kholood.
+He led the club to promotion to the Saudi Pro League for the first time in history.

+On 15 July 2024, Flora was appointed as manager of Al-Diriyah.
+He led the club to promotion to the First Divison.